Is your MS Access Database running slow from the last few days? Or does it taking a long time to get loaded or to perform any task?

 Tip #5: Make Adjustment In The Virtual Memory Settings

-Here are the different cases in which you can easily make adjustment in the setting of virtual memory.
+Here are the different cases in which you can easily make adjustments in the setting of virtual memory.

-- If you have shortage of disk space on the drive which virtual memory is currently being using.
-Whereas on the other hand your system’s local drive has blank space.
+- If you have a shortage of disk space on the drive which virtual memory is currently being using.
+Whereas on the other hand, your system’s local drive has blank space.

-- When your local drive that is not used much and have some available space as compared to current drive.
+- When your local drive is not used much and have some available space as compared to the current drive.